 I honestly thought after the collapse of the Soviet Union we were looking at new era of peace.
 I did not believe the American Empire, without the Cold War to restrain it, would just simply explode across the world, interfering and meddling in nearly every country's business.
 We have troops in 140-145 countries, and some of the lunatics in the administration believe we should have troops in every country.
 If other countries had troops here, how would we feel about that?

 When you apply the concept of narcissism to politics, it explains many things.
-Let's take Osama bin Laden (who I now believe is dead).
+Let's take the late Osama bin Laden.
 Here was a guy with grandiose, unrealistic fantasies covering up the humiliating fact his religion had its Golden Age 1000 years ago and has been left behind by the West.
 The Islamic countries are so weak we can conquer all of them, although I'm sure it would be a Pyrrhic victory because of guerilla warfare and the loss of domestic liberty.
 I'm sure bin Laden was eaten alive by envy, hate, and the desire for revenge.
 I'm also sure he scapegoated the West and blamed all problems on it (I think one of the reasons the WTC was targeted because the essence of envy is to "bring down" the envied.
 I'm sure most of the Third World envies us and wishes to bring us down, even if they go down with us).